Source Blocks - VisioForge Media Blocks SDK .Net

 # Enumerate available devices

 Use the DeviceEnumerator.Shared.VideoSourcesAsync() method to get a list of available devices and their specifications: available resolutions, frame rates, and video formats.
+This method returns a list of VideoCaptureDeviceInfo objects.
+Each VideoCaptureDeviceInfo object provides detailed information about a capture device.

 # The sample pipeline